FailAcademy/learning/adp-vancouver/_lessons/week-02/01-redux.md

 2. Download the [Redux DevTools Chrome extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).

-3. Each group will choose a different Redux example app from [examples](http://redux.js.org/docs/introduction/Examples.html).
-Examine how data flows through your app works using Redux DevTools.
+3. Each group will choose a different app from [examples](http://redux.js.org/docs/introduction/Examples.html).

-Each group will create a short play displaying how their apps data flow.
-Feel free to use paper and markers.
+Prepare a play to demonstrate how your app works.

+Consider the different **roles** in your app.

+- action creator
+- reducer
+- store
+- view

 3. Create a Redux data layer for your "Worst Pokemon" voting app.